 Mapping the customer journey involves detailed planning and engagement from all levels of your organization.
-You must create and deliver a pitch to executives to earn their support.
-Then, establish a cross-functional Customer Engagement Council and plan the steps to mapping the customer journey.
+You must create and deliver a pitch to executives to earn their support, and then establish a cross-functional Customer Engagement Council and plan the steps to mapping the customer journey.

 Create and deliver the pitch